Dealing with undermining

 Undermining and bullying behaviour has long been recognised as a problem for trainees in obstetrics and gynaecology (O&G), as shown by repeated General Medical Council (GMC) trainee surveys.
 O&G trainees report more undermining behaviour than any other medical specialty, which is a matter of concern.

 A recent RCOG survey also identified undermining and bullying experienced by consultants, with 14% of the UK O&G consultant workforce saying they had been persistently bullied or undermined.
 The RCOG is committed to improving the workplace for the benefit of both staff and patients, and we want our doctors to feel valued and respected in their workplace.

 The RCOG’s annual Workforce report further outlines the challenges facing the O&G profession and the commitments the College is making to address them.
-If you would like more information you can read the report here.
+If you would like more information you can read the 2017 report and 2018 report.

 Bullying and undermining can lead to a ‘blame and shame’ culture, defensive practise, high stress, burn-out and sickness which can subsequently result in rota gaps and high rates of attrition from specialty training.
 Therefore a key aim of the College’s Supporting our Doctors Task Group is to create a culture where doctors feel actively supported to prevent, minimise and manage workplace stress, collaboratively and openly, for the benefit of their own and their patients’ wellbeing.

 This toolkit contains a wealth of resource within 8 modules, which are designed to be user-centred.

 - support the development of positive workplace culture